-Staff of the Northwest Tribal Cancer Control Project also acknowledges the Native CIRCLE for working with us to print this information.
+Staff of the Northwest Tribal Comprehensive Cancer Project also acknowledges the Native CIRCLE for working with us to print this information.
 Their assistance has made it possible for printed copies of this resource to be available to you.
 The Centers for Disease Control and Prevention has been invaluable for their ongoing support as well as every organization that has provided services and other resources to the Northwest Tribal Cancer Control Project and northwest tribes served.
 The South Puget Intertribal Planning Agency is thanked for their contribution of a county level resource guide for tribal cancer control.
 We seek to continue to work collaboratively as we strive to reduce the cancer burden in our communities.

-Another word of thanks goes to Peggy Biery (Grand Ronde), former NTCCP specialist, for her initial work on many of the items included here.
+Another word of thanks goes to Peggy Biery (Grand Ronde), former NTCCP specialist, and Ruth Jensen (Tlingit), former NTCCP director, for their initial work on many of the items included here.
 Cicelly Gabriel (Lakota/Yurok) and Eric Vinson (Cherokee) have taken the initiative to bring together all the information needed to complete this document for your use and have made ongoing contributions in content and design.